Mean Estimation in High-Dimensional Binary Markov Gaussian Mixture Models: Introduction

 Therefore, the GMM has worse estimation performance compared to the GLM from three aspects: First, at low dimension, $d\leq n$, it has a larger global minimax rate $(\frac{d}{n})^{1/4}$ compared to the parametric error rate of the GLM, $\sqrt{\frac{d}{n}}$; Second, at low dimension, $d\leq n$, parametric error rate is achieved only for constant separation $t\geq1$; Third, the transition to the high dimension regime occurs at $d=n$.

 As is intuitively appealing from a ``data-processing'' reasoning, a Markov model with flip probability $\delta'$ should allow for lower estimation error of $\theta_{*}$ compared to a Markov model with $\delta>\delta'$.
 Indeed, and as a specific simple example, any Markov model with $\delta<\frac{1}{2}$ can be easily transformed to a GMM model by randomizing the signs of each of the samples by an independent Rademacher variable.
-Thus we may easily deduce, for instance, that since at high dimension ($d\geq n$) the GLM and the GMM have the same minimax rates, the minimax rates for $d\geq n$ are in fact as in (\ref{eq: minimax rates -- Gaussian location model}) for any $\delta\in[0,1]$.
-We thus exclusively focus in the rest of the paper on the regime $d\leq n$.
-As we will show, that is a general phenomenon, and the reduction in estimation error when $\delta$ is reduced is less profound as the dimension increases.
+Thus we may deduce, e.g., that since at high dimension ($d\geq n$) the GLM and the GMM have the same minimax rates, the minimax rates for $d\geq n$ are in fact as in (\ref{eq: minimax rates -- Gaussian location model}) for \emph{any} $\delta\in[0,1]$.
+We thus henceforth exclusively focus on the regime $d\leq n$.
+As we show, it is generally true that the improvement in estimation error when $\delta$ is reduced is less profound as the dimension increases.